top of page

 kominka frames and irreplaceable old wood, and other materials

-Creating opportunities to live, gather, and work in Japanese timber frame structures
+Create opportunities to live, gather, work, and learn in Japanese timber frame structures

 energy-efficient spaces